This article is part of a larger series on How to Do Payroll.

 Kansas Child Labor Laws

 Generally, children must be at least 14 to work in Kansas, although exceptions include paper routes, farm work, and acting.
 Both federal and Kansas child labor laws restrict children under 16 from working more than three hours on a school day and 18 hours in a school week.
-Children under 16 can also work up to eight hours on a nonschool day and 40 hours in a nonschool week.
-Work hours must be between 7 a.m. and 7 p.m., except from June 1 through Labor Day, when hours are extended to 7 a.m. to 9 p.m.
+Children under 16 can also work up to eight hours on a non-school day and 40 hours in a non-school week.
+Work hours must be between 7 a.m. and 10 p.m., except Fridays, Saturdays, or any other day that is not followed by a school day.

 For more information on federal child labor laws, check out our guide on hiring minors.